- Ombud Home

 Cheating During Examinations

 The prevalence of cheating on campuses across the country appears to be high.
-This reality is disturbing not only to faculty but to the many, many students who choose not to cheat as well.
-Clearly, it is the faculty's responsibility to take due precautions to deter and prevent cheating during final examinations.
+This reality is disturbing not only to faculty but to the many, many students who choose not to cheat.
+Clearly, it is the faculty's responsibility to take due precautions to deter and prevent cheating during examinations.
 One way to decrease cheating is to explain to students the value you, your department, your college, and the university community as a whole place on academic integrity and explain why cheating is fundamentally unfair.
 You might also inform students that if they observe other students cheating, advising the instructor following the examination has little value.
 If a student wishes to call cheating to the attention of an instructor, they are best served by discretely reporting the cheating as it occurs.
 In addition, faculty can take the following steps during examination time to limit cheating on in-class examinations:

 - Require students to place all personal effects at the front of the room or at least out of view.